cgomesu/website/_posts/2020-11-24-Mesh-networking-openwrt-batman.md

 batctl td batX
 ```

 in which `batX` is a `batman-adv` interface (usually `bat0` but if you have more than one, then `bat1`, etc.).
 This is quite useful when configuring VLANs because it will show the VLAN ID of each client as well.
+In addition, it is possible to specify the VLAN ID in the `td` argument to constraint the output to one particular VLAN (e.g., `batctl td bat0.1`).
 Depending on the scale of your mesh network, you might need to filter the output because things can get wild with `tcpdump` really fast.

 For more details, see the [**batctl man page**](https://downloads.open-mesh.org/batman/manpages/batctl.8.html).